Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Introduction

-The trace formula in Theorem \ref{introthm}, can also be applied to determine for some choices of families $A$, a generalized version of index, the (partial) Witten index, of the operator $D$.
+The principal trace formula of Theorem \ref{introthm}, can also be applied to determine some cases a generalized version of index, the so called (partial) Witten index, of the operator $D$.
 The notion was introduced in \cite{GesSim}.
 We give here the definition of the semi-group regularized partial Witten index.

 \begin{Definition} Let $T$ be a linear, densely defined operator $\IC^{r}\otimes X$ for some separable complex Hilbert space $X$.
 We say the partial (semi-group regularized) Witten index of $T$ exists, if for some $t_{0}>0$, we have